Galcom offers the following broadcasting options:

 Repeater or Translator Broadcasts

 From the mother station, a series of outlying stations can be installed which will pick up the original frequency and then rebroadcast on a new frequency.
-This could be likened to a pie with a master station in the center and repeater stations with their own frequency out in different directions.
+This could be likened to a pie, with a master station in the center and repeater stations with their own frequency, sent out in different directions.

-In areas too vast for traditional repeater station links, broadcasts can be uplinked to satellite and downlinked to repeater stations anywhere in the world.
-The data can then be rebroadcasted at any time of day over traditional FM frequencies.
+In areas too vast for traditional repeater-station links, broadcasts can be uplinked to satellite and downlinked to repeater stations anywhere in the world.
+The data can then be rebroadcast at any time of day over traditional FM frequencies.